 OUR CLEAR, EASY PROCESS

-- Private Consultation: For those who are ready to move forward with planning, or explore the possibility in greater detail without attending a “Meet and Greet” or introductory class, call to schedule a meeting today.
+- Private Consultation: For those who are ready to move forward with planning, or explore the possibility in greater detail without attending an introductory class, call to schedule a meeting today.

 - Initial Meeting: After an introduction to our process is complete, this meeting focuses on reviewing and prioritizing your estate planning goals.
 We also review asset ownership, tilting issues and finally line up the steps needed to insure your plan meets your expectations.